Inkasimo/scRNAseq-pbmc-workflow/README.md

 - R package versions inside the Docker image are managed with `renv` to ensure reproducible R environments.
   Users do not need to interact with `renv` directly.
-- Representative execution artifacts (MultiQC report and a few selected downstream plots) are included under `docs/example_outputs/` as lightweight evidence of successful pipeline execution.
-  Full outputs are written to `results/` and are intentionally not version-controlled..
 - Developer / maintainer notes (including environment maintenance, STAR indexing details, and Docker CPU behavior) are kept in `docs/DEVELOPER_NOTES.md` and are not required to run the workflow.

 ## Non-goals